WebPraktikos/universal-resume/README.md

 Starting Point
 ---------

 `public/index.html` is the location where the content is inserted.
-By copy-pasting HTML — add pages, sections, articles, or other types.
+By copy-pasting HTML — add pages, sections, subsection, etc.

 `npm run public` will make **public** directory ready for drag-n-drop to, for example, https://app.netlify.com/drop (registration required beforehand).